notofonts/noto-docs/src/miniarticles/NotoSansRejang.md

 # Noto Sans Rejang

-Noto Sans Rejang is a sanserif design intended for general use for the Rejang script.
+Noto Sans Rejang is a sanserif design for texts in the Rejang script.

-It contains 46 glyphs and 1 OpenType features, and supports 45 characters from the Unicode blocks: Rejang.
+Noto Sans Rejang has multiple weights, contains 46 glyphs, and supports 45 characters: Rejang.

 ## Supported writing systems